Packing & Preparing

 Campers are not allowed to have food in their cabins.
 This includes sunflower seeds, mints, candy, bubble gum and powdered drink mixes.
 These items invite unwanted critters into the cabins, create an unnecessarily competitive atmosphere among campers and create litter around camp.

 We value recorded music at camp and use it regularly for special events and activities.
 However, our desire is to provide the most wholesome atmosphere possible for your son during his stay at Alpine.
 We want campers to enjoy the sights and sounds of Lookout Mountain, Little River, and live musical instruments away from the streaming music and images that dominate our culture.
 For this reason, we do not allow MP3 players, radios or any other electronic listening or playing devices at camp.
-This includes iPods, iPads, PDAs, Game Boys, PSPs, Kindles, tablets, etc.
+This includes iPods, iPads, Game Boys, Kindles, tablets, smart watches, Fitbits, Gizmos, etc.

-THE USE OF TOBACCO, ALCOHOL OR ILLEGAL DRUGS IN ANY FORM will result in immediate dismissal from camp.
+THE USE OF TOBACCO, ALCOHOL, VAPES, DELTA 8’s or OTHER EDIBLE GUMMIES, ILLEGAL DRUGS, OR MISUSING PRESCRIPTION or OVER THE COUNTER DRUGS IN ANY FORM will result in immediate dismissal from camp.

 Campers are not allowed to bring firearms, knives or any other item that could be used as a weapon to camp.